SmallpTsai/linkit-7697-arduino-with-web-ble/README.md

 ## SimplePeripheral

-This demo toggles LED of LinkIt 7697 on/off from a Web browser.
+This demo shows how Web browser to toggles on/off LED on the LinkIt 7697.

 visit [SimplePeripheral](SimplePeripheral) for more detail.

 ## SmartConnection

-This demo send Wi-Fi configuration to LinkIt 7697 via BLE.
+This demo shows how to send Wi-Fi configuration to LinkIt 7697 via BLE.
 LinkIt 7697 then use the configuration to connect to wireless network.

 visit [SmartConnection](SmartConnection) for more detail.

 ## NeoPixel_WS2812

-This demo control NeoPixel (WS2812) lights of LinkIt 7697 from a Web browser
+This demo shows how Web browser control NeoPixel (WS2812) lights with LinkIt 7697.

 visit [NeoPixel_WS2812](NeoPixel_WS2812) for more detail.